Table of Contents

-Sister Jean Dolores Schmidt, a Catholic nun who became famous as chaplain for the Loyola Chicago men’s basketball team during their 2018 NCAA Final Four run, has published a memoir called “Wake Up with Purpose: What I’ve Learned in My First Hundred Years.”
+Sister Jean Dolores Schmidt is a 105-year-old Catholic nun who gained fame as the chaplain for the Loyola Chicago men’s basketball team during their 2018 NCAA Final Four run.
+She has also published a memoir titled “Wake Up with Purpose: What I’ve Learned in My First Hundred Years.“

-The 103-year-old nun is known for her daily routine of waking up at 5 a.m. to read the Gospel on her tablet and complete her morning prayers.
+The 105-year-old nun is known for her daily routine of waking up at 5 a.m. to read the Gospel on her tablet and complete her morning prayers.

 She sees the attention she has received from the sports world as an opportunity to tell her story and share what she learned.